owtf/ptp/docs/source/gettingstarted.rst

 ===================

 The simplest way to use :mod:`ptp` library is by using its **auto-detection mode**.
-This mode try to reduce as much as possible the usages for us by auto-detecting which tool has generated a given report.
+This mode tries to reduce as much as possible our work by auto-detecting which tool has generated a given report.

 That way, we do not have to bother knowing if the report we want to parse comes